George Sherman | The Tulsa Kid

 The ranch the Tulsa Kid aids, is multi-racial, while everyone else in the film seems

 to be all-white.
-A sympathetic Hispanic is one of the ranch hands: Sherman's films are
+A sympathetic Hispanic is one of the ranch hands: George Sherman's films are

 full of non-stereotyped Hispanic characters.